gcmt/mktree/README.md

 ```

 Th ``-P`` flag makes sure we are given a preview of the directory tree without
 actually creating any directory.
-For a simpler preview of all the directories
+For a simpler list-like preview, use the `-p`
-that are going to be created, use the `-p` flag instead.
-A confirmation prompt
-is available with the `-i` flag.
+flag instead.
+A confirmation prompt is also available by using the `-i` flag.

 You can find a complete list of all the available options [here](mktree.adoc).